BsNoSi/yellow-extension-cmail/README.md

 Your enquiry:
 ```

+Additionally, there is a page opened with a description what (should) happen now and why.
+The used e-mail address is completely hidden because it is opened directly without revealing it anywhere in page sources that might be scanned by e-mail grabbers.

 ### History

+2020-10-17: API changes applied, translations again collected in single file (current standard).

 2020-10-13, v.1.6.0: Simplification of language handling.
 Opens an information page now to give feedback for things happening.